-The recently formed Friends of Hainford contributes greatly to fundraising events in the school.
+The Parent Teacher Association contributes greatly to fundraising events in the school.
 Throughout the year enjoyable social activities for children and parents are organised by the Group.
 We want to have everyone's support to make sure the activity is a success and also to give the school an opportunity to create a welcoming school community.

 Any money raised on these occasions is used to provide 'extras' for the school in the form of resources and equipment.
-Fund Raising in the past has helped to provide indoor play equipment, reading books and will be used this year to update our playground markings.
-All parents are always welcomed.
-Meetings are publicised.
+Fundraising in the past has helped to provide indoor play equipment, reading books, have artificial grass laid under our canopy to make this area useable all year round.
+This year the PTA are fundraising to update our trim-trail.

+All parents are always welcomed and minutes from the meetings are publicised.